Smanar/Rhonda/README.md

 # Rhonda (under construction)
-Rhondha is just another personal home assistant working with speech recognition (a Javis like).
+Rhondha is just another personal home automation assistant working with speech recognition (a Javis like).
 Developped for Raspberry, it was made to be the lightest/fastest possible with the minimal access to the SD card as possible (and ofc energy power).
 All the configuration will be done with one xml file https://github.com/Smanar/Rhonda/blob/master/rhonda/config.xml .
 Some actions are hard-coded to be faster and less stressful for SD card but you can use specials shells scripts for personals actions.
 Some example of it can do.